Home

 Private collection

-Provenance: Moffett/Berson/Museum/Morisot - Catalogue Raisonné Wildenstein No. 113
+Provenance: Moffett/Berson/Museum/Morisot - Catalogue Raisonné Wildenstein No. 113/Newspaper reports from 1882

 No. 97 - Port de Nice.